TheOpteProject/LGL/README.md

 # File Formats:
-(Thank you to Claire McWhite for this tutorial)
+(Thank you to Claire McWhite for major parts of this tutorial)

 ## Input format (.lgl)